 - Finding ways to make health and health care better

 - Checking if health gets better or worse over time

 - Helping the Scottish Government, and staff who provide health and social services, to get it right for people with learning disabilities

 Anna is a doctor.
-She works at Glasgow University, and NHS Greater Glasgow and Clyde.
 She has done a lot of studies on the health of people with learning disabilities.